-Now, when the brush moves beyond this conducting place, removing the ground from the tip, there is now no alternate path through the sender, and so the line relay at the incoming selector releases, releasing the up clutch magnet, and stopping the motion of the selector.
+Now, when the brush moves beyond this conducting place, removing the ground from the tip, there is now no alternate path through the fundamental circuit to the sender, and so the line relay at the incoming selector releases, releasing the clutch up magnet, and stopping the motion of the selector.
 The selector drive rack settles back on the retaining pawl, and this stage of the movement of the selector rod is done.